bkorten/ZombieHousePublic/README.txt

 # ZombieHouse
 James Perry on 02/12/2016:

-Procedural Level generation is almost done.
+Procedural Level generation is almost done
 -Expect a 2D array of ints for the floor plan
 -Might make a constants class, not sure if it will be really necessary